symfony/symfony-docs/contributing/code/experimental.rst

 </contributing/code/bc>` to give developers the confidence to upgrade to new
 versions safely and more often.

-But sometimes, a new feature is controversial.
-Or finding a good API is not easy.
+But sometimes, a new feature is controversial or you cannot find a convincing API.
 In such cases, we prefer to gather feedback from real-world usage, adapt the API, or remove it altogether.
 Doing so is not possible with a no BC-break approach.